How Much Does A New Furnace Cost?

 Mid-efficiency furnaces fall into the range of 80% to 83% AFUE.[1]
 The Department of Energy has established 80% AFUE as the minimum requirement for a new furnace in the United States.
 However, these models are considered to be mid-efficiency units compared with existing furnaces that may only be 56 – 70% efficient.
 The cost of a furnace in the mid-efficiency category is typically less than a high-efficiency model due in part to a lower material cost – one heat exchanger instead of two.
 These models can also have less sophisticated electronic controls, and in some cases, single-speed blower fans and single-stage gas valves.

-Furnace Size Can Affect New Furnaces Cost
+Furnace Size Can Affect New Furnace Cost

 When we talk about furnace size, we are referring to its heating capacity as measured in BTU/h (British thermal units per hour).
 Often, a new furnace with higher heating capacity will also have a slightly bigger cabinet size as well.
 This allows room for the additional heat exchanger cells, larger blower fans and other components necessary to achieve the higher heating capacity.
 As a result, the cost of a new furnace with larger heating capacity is often higher than one with smaller capacity.
 At the very high end of the furnace spectrum you might also find some variable-capacity furnaces that modulate capacity up and down as needed to more precisely match conditions and meet the heating needs of the home.
 These tend to be some of the higher priced models available.